mytech-today-now/business_scraper/.augment/rules/2025-08-19_AugmentAIRulesUserGuidelines.md

 ---
-type: "always_apply"
+type: 'always_apply'
-description: "Example description"
+description: 'Example description'
 ---

 # Augment AI Rules & User Guidelines – General Application Development

 This document defines the standards, workflows, and guidelines for any computer